esa2019paper81/submission/README.md

 # Purpose

 This repository contains the main implementation of PUFFINN: Universal and Fast FInding of Nearest Neighbors.
 The source code is provided in `PUFFINN`.
-It has been tested under different version of Ubuntu Linux.
+It has been tested under different versions of Ubuntu Linux.

 ## Building the Code

-Follow the following steps in the `PUFFINN` directory.
+Follow these steps in the `PUFFINN` directory.

 ```
 mkdir bin